 That’s our reality.
 And I think it’s important that contemporary NZ fiction reflects that.
 I don’t mean that we should write in some glib or careless way.
 But if we write in a very well-researched, well-informed way, and if we are writing about the life lived – and Petra was doing all of these things – I strongly support that.
 But then I would – I have a big stake in this discussion in my own writing!

 But there’s an ideology at stake here, and ideology often overrides experience.
 And it’s a complex issue.
 I’m running the risk of oversimplifying it myself.
-I’m guessing that the notion of white privilege will be around for a while yet, and writers will be criticised for making choices outside of that boundary – but I hope they’ll take the risk!
+I’m guessing that the discussion about white privilege will be around for a long time yet, and writers will be criticised for making choices outside of that boundary – but I hope they’ll take the risk!